-- Practising Meditation with apps like Calm and Headspace.
+- Practicing Meditation with apps like Calm and Headspace.

-Wellbeing is a matter of self-awareness.
-As your team learns more about their wellbeing and their individual mental and physical health, they’ll be able to be more conscious of their workload, productivity, and the ability to respond to setbacks.
+Well-being is a matter of self-awareness.
+As your team emergent learns more about their well-being and their individual levels of mental and physical health, they’ll be able to be more conscious of their workload, productivity, and ability to respond to setbacks.
 When times are tough, employees will be able to manage their resilience by deploying different coping mechanisms.